Posts Categorized: Gum Disease

 Obesity linked to gum disease | Shedding Pounds Can Improve Gum Health

 More than 70 percent of Americans struggle with gum problems.
-From gingivitis, or simple gum inflammation, to periodontitis, an acute form of the disease, unhealthy gums lead to a host of health issues.
-Not only does gum disease lead to cavities and tooth loss, studies now link it to heart disease, stroke, preterm birth, and… Read more »
+From gingivitis, or simple gum inflammation, to periodontitis, an acute form of the disease, unhealthy gums lead to various health issues.
+Not only does gum disease lead to cavities and tooth loss, studies now link it to heart disease, stroke, preterm birth, and diabetes.
+Unhealthy… Read more »

 Untreated gingivitis | Treat Gum Disease to Prevent Tooth Loss